Foreign aid to Haiti: Canadian aid to Haiti

-Canada–Haiti relations are relations between Canada and Haiti.
 Canada is Haiti's second largest donor after the United States.
 During the unsettled period from 1957 to 1990, Canada received many Haitian refugees, who now form a significant minority in Quebec.
 Canada participated in various international interventions in Haiti between 1994 and 2004, and continues to provide substantial aid to Haiti.

 UN aid to Haiti

 The UN is the largest foreign source of relief aid to Haiti from the 2010 Haiti earthquake, although in December 2011, the Haitian President Michel Martelly said that "The cooperation with Venezuela is the most important in Haiti right now in terms of impact, direct impact."